Rupesh1510/demo/README.md

 # demo
-This is my first repo this is very cool!
+This is my first repo and it is very cool!